JonathanMSifleet/CritickerOverhaul/readme.md

 To Do:
 - Client-side route protection
-- Error handling (404 etc.)
+- Error handling
-- Client-side Form validation messages
-- Creation of review
+- Optional: creation of reviews